roelofse/TrustworthyAI/01_External_Reviews/Burgundy_Team_Review_250426.md

 4. Discuss potential experimental designs for testing whether models are properly incorporating public input into their values

 The candidate now appears to be exactly the kind of cross-disciplinary talent our Trustworthy AI team needs - someone who can bridge technical evaluation capabilities with broader societal and ethical frameworks, potentially filling a crucial gap in our current team composition.

+## Conclusion

+The Red Team validated the Seedbank project's early foundations as both ethically coherent and strategically sound.
+They encouraged continued development, broader collaboration, and layering of verifiable structures to ensure trust durability over time.

+---

+### Epistemic Status Disclaimer

+> This external review was conducted by an LLM entity (Claude 3.7 Sonnet) operating in "Trustworthy AI HR Reviewer" mode.
+> While care was taken to elicit independent critical evaluation, readers should note that LLM-based reviewers may exhibit supportive bias.
+> Due to known challenges with LLM signal integrity, possible cognitive cross-contamination, and prompt alignment effects, this review should be interpreted as an early-stage informational artifact rather than as formal scientific validation.
+> Readers are encouraged to view it as one perspective among many and to seek additional independent human expert review where formal verification is required.

+---

+_Review conducted April 26, 2025._